 In the Annual Meeting of 2013, the General Meeting of Shareholders approved an amendment to the remuneration of the members of the Supervisory Board with effect from January 1, 2013.

 The members of the Supervisory Board receive remuneration in the form of a cash component and a share component.
-No loans, guarantees or the like have been granted to any of the Supervisory Board members.
+No loans, quarantees or the like have been granted to any of the Supervisory Board members.

-Cash remuneration: The cash remuneration of the Supervisory Board members was set for 2014 (in thousands) at \$95 for the Chairman, \$70 for the Vice Chairman and \$60 for the other members.
+Cash remuneration: The cash remuneration of the Supervisory Board members was set for 2015 (in thousands) at \$95 for the Chairman, \$70 for the Vice Chairman and \$60 for the other members.
 Chairpersons of the Remuneration Committee, the Audit Committee, the Selection and Appointment Committee and the Risk Management Committee are each paid an additional \$20 annually.

 Share remuneration: The members of the Supervisory Board do not participate in any of AMG's incentive plans.
-As part of the Supervisory Board's annual remuneration in 2014, the General Meeting of Shareholders authorized the issue of a number of shares for no cash consideration to each member of the Supervisory Board as part of their remuneration.
+The issue of shares to the Supervisory Board as part of their remuneration was not possible as the General Meeting of Shareholders had blocked the permission to exclude preemptive rights.
+Therefore, the Company purchased shares on the open market in order to provide the requisite share remuneration amounts.

-The number of shares issued to each member is computed with respect to a specified amount of Euros for each member.
-The table below specifies the number of shares issued to each Supervisory Board member in 2014.
-Shares issued may not be disposed of by the relevant member of the Supervisory Board until the earlier of the third anniversary of the grant or the first anniversary of the date on which they cease to be a member of the Supervisory Board.
+The number of shares given to each member is computed with respect to a specified amount of Euros for each member.
+The table above specifies the number of shares issued to each Supervisory Board member in 2015.
+Issued shares may not be disposed of by the relevant member of the Supervisory Board until the earlier of the third anniversary of the grant or the first anniversary of the date on which they cease to be a member of the Supervisory Board.
 The Dutch Corporate Governance Code requires that the remuneration of a Supervisory Board member not be dependent on the results of the Company.
-Best practice provision III.7.1 states that a Supervisory Board member may not be granted any shares and/or rights to shares
+Best practice provision III.7.1 states that a Supervisory Board member may not be granted any shares and/or rights to shares by way of remuneration.
+AMG does not comply with best practice provision III.7.1 and III.7.2 for reasons further explained in the Corporate Governance chapter (page 48) of this report and at the Company's website under the heading "Corporate Governance at AMG."